don-bski/perl-stuff/WLED_Librarian/README.md

 The program reformats the preset JSON during import to improve user readability.
 This has been tested with a number of LED strip types, primarily WS2815, and ESP32.
 Other hardware combinations may reveal errors due to untested WLED json keys.
-A CLI option is available to disable this processing.
+A CLI option is available to disable this processing.<br/>

-<br/><br/>
+**WledLibrarian-v0.1.zip** - WledLibrarian standalone Windows executable, built with perl PAR::Packer.<br/>
+WledLibrarian.exe `md5: 97a7a4cf14726a10c00697fe479dffaa`<br/><br/>
 <img src="librarian.png" alt="screenshot" width="600"/>